data-cartel/dex-offender/README.md

 use ctf::*; /// <---- This is the part of the code that is responsible for
 //                                    deploying challenges and checking solutions

-struct EthernautLevel1Solution; // <-- Create an empty struct representing a level so
+struct Solution; // <-- Create an empty struct representing a level so
 //                           that you have something to implement the Solution trait for

 #[async_trait]
-impl Solution for EthernautLevel1Solution {
+impl Solution for Solution {
     type Level = EthernautLevel1; // If you press ctrl+] then VS Code will take you to the
 //                                   definition of this type so you can check what you can
 //                                   use to pass the level.
 Usually it's just the address